-When the cause of a perinatal death is unclear, the value of perinatal or infant autopsy and pathological examination of the placenta should be discussed with the infant’s parents.
+When the cause of a perinatal death is unclear, discuss the value of an autopsy with the infant’s parents.

-The information found through autopsy assists CCOPMM to provide expert advice on maternal and perinatal outcomes.
+This information helps CCOPMM provide expert advice on maternal and perinatal outcomes.

-The placenta should be sent for pathological examination in all cases of fetal death, and where possible for all early neonatal deaths.
+Send the placenta for pathological examination in all cases of fetal death, and where possible for all early neonatal deaths, including:

 - neonatal hypoxic ischaemic encephalopathy

 - small for gestational age

 Take cultures from the fetal surface of the placenta in cases of actual or suspected infection.

 About the Victorian Perinatal Autopsy Service (VPAS)